Azure/autorest.csharp/docs/mgmt/polishing.md

 ## Rename rules

-A mechanism of renaming is introduced in the generator to unify the casing of some words.
+A mechanism of acronym mapping is introduced in the generator to unify the casing of acronyms.

 ```yaml
 acronym-mapping: